ampotos/dynStruct/todo/future_work.md

 #check the behavior of the plt part on diverse compiler (gcc work well, so test at least clang and tcc):

 	Until now all test are done using GCC, using an other compiler is not supposed to be a problem but this need the same check than multi-threaded program.

-#store opcode for each acces and disass in python with capstone

-  	it could be very helpfull to have the instruction which did the access to understand certain behavior.
-	this will also help to have better type recovery.

 #add possibility to add an other dynamo file to a serialized file (by loading both of them):